Enver Hoxha: Later life and death

 In 1981, Hoxha ordered the execution of several party and government officials in a new purge.
 Prime Minister Mehmet Shehu, the second-most powerful man in Albania and Hoxha's closest comrade-in-arms for 40 years, was reported to have committed suicide in December 1981.
-He was subsequently condemned as a "traitor" to Albania and he was also accused of operating in the service of multiple intelligence agencies.
-It is generally believed that he was either killed or he shot himself during a power struggle which may have resulted from differing foreign policy matters with Hoxha.
+He was subsequently condemned as a "traitor" to Albania, and he was also accused of operating in the service of multiple intelligence agencies.
+It is generally believed that he was either killed or he shot himself during a power struggle, which may have resulted from differing foreign policy matters with Hoxha.
 Hoxha also wrote a large assortment of books during this period, resulting in over 65 volumes of collected works, condensed into six volumes of selected works.

 In 1973, Hoxha suffered a heart attack from which he never fully recovered.
-In increasingly precarious health from the late 1970s onward, he turned most state functions over to Ramiz Alia.
+In increasingly precarious health from the late 1970s onward, he handed most state functions to Ramiz Alia.
 In his final days, he was confined to a wheelchair and suffered from diabetes, with which he was diagnosed in 1948, along with cerebral ischemia, with which he was diagnosed in 1983.
 On 9 April 1985, he was struck by a ventricular fibrillation.
 Over the next 48 hours, he suffered repeated episodes of this arrhythmia, and he died in the early morning hours of 11 April 1985 at the age of 76.
-The Albanian government announced seven days of mourning with flags flown at half-mast and entertainment and cultural events cancelled.
+The Albanian government announced seven days of mourning, with flags flown at half-mast and entertainment and cultural events cancelled.

 Hoxha's body lay in state at the building of the Presidium of the People's Assembly for three days before he was buried on 15 April after a memorial service on Skanderbeg Square.
 The government refused to accept any foreign delegations during Hoxha's funeral and it even condemned the Soviet message of condolences as "unacceptable".
 After his burial, Hoxha was succeeded as head of state by Ramiz Alia, who gained control of the party's leadership two days later.